pingcap/docs/CONTRIBUTING.md

 We use separate branches to maintain different versions of TiDB documentation.

 - The [documentation under development](https://docs.pingcap.com/tidb/dev) is maintained in the `master` branch.
-- The [published documentation](https://docs.pingcap.com/tidb/stable/) is maintained in the corresponding `release-<verion>` branch.
+- The [published documentation](https://docs.pingcap.com/tidb/stable/) is maintained in the corresponding `release-<version>` branch.
 For example, TiDB v7.5 documentation is maintained in the `release-7.5` branch.
 - The [archived documentation](https://docs-archive.pingcap.com/) is no longer maintained and does not receive any further updates.

 ### Use cherry-pick labels